IABTechLab/uid2docs/docs/guides/integration-options-publisher-web.md

   - If you're using a version prior to 8.21.0 (7.53.0 or later), and can't easily upgrade, you'll choose a server-side option.
 - Domain names:
   - As part of account setup, if you're using the Prebid.js client-side option, you'll need to provide a list of your root-level domains.
 - Are you already using the UID2 JavaScript SDK to generate and refresh the token?
-If so, you can continue to use the Prebid.js server-side implementation.
+If so, you can continue to use the Prebid.js client-server implementation.
 For details, see [UID2 Client-Server Integration Guide for Prebid.js](integration-prebid-client-server.md). -->

 <!--
 ## Advantages: Summary